francoishill/windows_portable_mysql/README.md

+Portable Mysql server
+=============================

 Ever wanted a portable mysql?
-=============================

 You came to the right place.
 This is a stripped-down portable version of mysql 5.0.67.
 It is only 10.5 MB.